wp-plugins/vkontakte-share-button/readme.txt

 *  You can choose one of seven button appearance type include **custom**
 *  Place button on posts and/or pages at will
 *  Select location of button: before or after content, on the left or on the right
+*  Exclude pages and posts by ID which should stay without buttons
 *  Choose description of content: forepart of post/page or global description for all site
+*  Can be used description from meta tag `description`
-*  Use your own site logo image
+*  Use your own site logo image specifying link or with meta tag `image-src`

 == Installation ==